OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 </details>

-The modified project can be found [here](https://bitbucket.org/octopussamples/bestbags/src/main/).
+You can view the [modified project on Bitbucket](https://bitbucket.org/octopussamples/bestbags/src/main/).

 ## Building your Node.js application
-Node.js is a scripting language which means it doesn't need to be compiled like a .NET or Java.
-However, there are some advantages to using a build server such has
+Node.js is a scripting language, which means it doesn't need to be compiled like a .NET or Java.
+However, there are some advantages to using a build server, such has:

-- Installing dependencies at build time so they're not stored in source control
+- Installing dependencies at build time, so they're not stored in source control.
-- Using build server integration/plugin for Octopus Deploy
+- Using build server integration/plugin for Octopus Deploy:
   - Packing the application
   - Pushing the package to Octopus Deploy or third-party repository
   - Pushing build information to Octopus Deploy
   - Creating a release
-  - Deploying or promoting a release through different environments.
+  - Deploying or promoting a release through different environments

-The build server I chose for this post was Bamboo and consisted of the following steps
+The build server I chose for this post was Bamboo and consisted of the following steps:

 - Source Code Checkout
 - npm to install dependencies
 - PowerShell script to set version number